kayleyw/510_FinalProject/README.md

 ## Milestone 1
 Obtain RNA-Seq data from GDC Data Portal and reading them into RStudio.
 Pre-process the data according to the workflow from the vignette.

+11/3 Progress:
+The data has been downloaded from GDC portal.
+The raw count and metadata files were cleaned and formatted in Python before loading into R for analysis.
+DGEList-object has been produced and lowly expressed genes have been filtered.
+MDS plots and box plots were generated to visualized the effect of normalization.
+We agreed that adding a PCA plot may be a good idea.

 ## Milestone 2
 Building Design Matrix and preform differential gene expression analysis, generate graphs and perform downstream pathway analysis with the differential expression analysis results.